nguyenhopquang/CarRacing/README.md

 Just like on Linux
 Download the source code and open CarRacing.cbp with your Codeblocks
 Simply press the Complile and Run button
+# HOW TO PLAY
+Simply press ⇦ to turn left, ⇨ to turn right, ⇧ to go ahead and ⇩ to slow down your car.
+The game speed is increasing while you reach a number of point

 # WHAT'S NEEDED TO RUN THE GAME
 The sfml library in provided only for linux version.